ssciwr/fastq-fix-i5/README.md

 ## Installation

-Download a pre-compiled binary for your platform.
+Download a pre-compiled binary for your platform from the [latest release](https://github.com/ssciwr/fastq-fix-i5/releases/latest).

 ## Use